 The Harold W. McGraw, Jr. Center for Business Journalism provides experienced journalists with grants up to $15,000 and the editorial support needed to produce deeply reported enterprise and investigative stories that delve into critical economic, financial or business issues across a wide array of subjects.
 You don’t need to be a business reporter to apply; many of our previous Fellows have been generalists, or cover beats such as health care, education or the environment.
 Others have focused on issues such as economic inequality or corporate accountability.

 The McGraw Fellowship provides editorial and financial support to journalists who need the time and resources to produce a significant investigative or enterprise story that provides fresh insight into an important business, financial or economic topic.
-We accept applications for in-depth text, video or audio pieces, and we encourage proposals that take advantage of more than one storytelling form to create a multimedia package.
-This is not a residency Fellowship, however.
-All Fellows work from their own offices.
+We accept applications for in-depth text, audio and short-form video pieces.
+Unfortunately, we cannot support long-form documentaries at this time.
+The McGraw Fellowship is not a residency Fellowship.
+Even outside of the current pandemic, all McGraw Fellows work from their own offices.

 The Fellowship provides a grant of up to $15,000 for each project.
-The exact amount will depend on the time it takes to complete the project and the expenses needed; freelance journalists may also use some of the funding as a stipend for living expenses during the Fellowship.
-We look for applicants with a proven ability to report and execute a complex project in their proposed medium; ideally, candidates will also have a strong background or reporting expertise on the subject of their piece.
+The exact amount will depend on the time it takes to complete the project and the expenses needed.
+Freelance journalists may use some of the funding as a stipend for living expenses during the Fellowship.
+We look for applicants with a proven ability to report and execute a complex project in their proposed medium; ideally, candidates will also have a strong background or reporting expertise on the subject of their project.

 How to Apply